ecuellar2/AzureSQL_Synapse/README.md

 # Azure SQL
-Useful scripts for sql server
+Useful scripts for Azure SQL and Synapse